 Learning and Reference

 The initial motivation for me to start a blog was that I wanted a place where I can house my learning and reference from them whenever I need to.
-As a programmer, I often break big problems into smaller ones and solve them.
+As a solutions provider, I often break big problems into smaller ones and solve them.
 In my leisure time, I also tend to anticipate future problems so that I can create little solutions before I need them.

 By blogging the steps that I took to come out with solutions, I can easily find references to solving future problems.
 If you are also looking ahead and learning new things before you need it, having a blog is one good way to remember them for future problems.